TheRealNin/ns2-rebirth/mvm.md

 Nin's MvM is powered by the Rebirth project, which includes many changes beyond what you see in the MvM-only part of the mod.
 Below are only the changes that affect the Marine vs Marine gameplay.

+## Update for Jan 16

+* The fire rate of the Pistol is now set at a fixed rate, and no longer requires pressing the fire button for each bullet.
+Scripts and custom mouse software ruined this for everyone.

 ## Update for Jan 9

 * Railguns are now back to Structural damage and bullet size changed to 2/3 that of vanilla